Kamil-Kochanczyk/Third-Sphere-Game/README.md

-My third game created in Unity.
+This is my third game created in Unity.
+It was created for educational purposes.